hypertuner/rfcs/hypertuner-pythonlib/0001-data-logging.md

 # Motivation

 While training machine learning models and tuning hyperparameters it is often important to graph the performance of a model and compare it with different configurations.
 Hypertuner provides logging for users to view/store the performance of the model.

 # Detailed design

 This will be a part of the `hypertuner` python library.
-It will parse a json file that is passed to it via a command line argument.
-It will construct a python object storing the hyperparameters from the json files in fields.
+It will write training data to a json log file.

 ### Requirement